LLNL/axom/src/axom/slic/docs/sphinx/sections/architecture.rst

 Add a Custom Log Stream
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Slic can be customized by implementing a new subclass of the :ref:`logStream`.
+Slic can be customized by implementing a new subclass of the :ref:`LogStream`.
-This section demonstrates the basic steps required to :ref:`addACustomLogStream` by walking through the implementation of a new :ref:`logStream` instance, which we will call ``MyStream``.
+This section demonstrates the basic steps required to :ref:`addACustomLogStream` by walking through the implementation of a new :ref:`LogStream` instance, which we will call ``MyStream``.

 .. note::

   ``MyStream`` provides the same functionality as the :ref:`GenericOutputStream`.
-  The implementation presented herein is primarily intended for demonstrating the basic process for extending Slic by providing a custom :ref:`logStream`.
+  The implementation presented herein is primarily intended for demonstrating the basic process for extending Slic by providing a custom :ref:`LogStream`.

 Create a LogStream Subclass
 """""""""""""""""""""""""""

-First, we create a new class, ``MyStream``, that is a subclass of the :ref:`logStream` class, as illustrated in the code snippet below.
+First, we create a new class, ``MyStream``, that is a subclass of the :ref:`LogStream` class, as illustrated in the code snippet below.

 .. code-block:: c++
    :linenos: